Open quantum generalisation of Hopfield neural networks: Acknowledgments

 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement No. 335266 (ESCQUMA), the H2020-FETPROACT-2014 Grant No.640378 (RYSQ), and EPSRC Grant No. EP/M014266/1.
+P.R. acknowledges funding by the European Union through the H2020 - MCIF No. 766442.